Table of Contents

-Post-click landing pages are independent of your website and their goal is to convert leads into customers or to do specific actions (e.g. downloading an ebook, subscribing to a newsletter, signing up for a free trial, to name a few).
+Post-click landing pages are independent of your website and their goal is to convert leads into customers or to take specific actions (e.g., downloading an ebook, subscribing to a newsletter, signing up for a free trial, to name a few).

 This digital advertising strategy includes creating different landing pages for every stage of the funnel:

 At the beginning of the customer journey, you want to establish trust between the brand and the consumer.

 Many companies offer valuable content for the customer, but in return, they want some information about the consumer.

 This is where so-called squeeze pages are implemented.
 A squeeze page is intended to obtain a visitor's email address by providing something useful in exchange.

 This type of information is also called "gated content".
 The goal of this strategy is to nurture the prospects down the funnel.